Jessica Holmes baking in her kitchen

 Sweetest Menu has become a six-figure business.
 What were some key strategies you employed to monetise your blog and social media presence?

 It took a long time for Sweetest Menu to become profitable, but I spent years doing two things: cultivating an audience and refining my skills.
 I love the community I’ve created.
 I still answer and read every comment that comes through the website.
-And over time, I’ve become a better baker, a better recipe writer, a better photographer - all things which have helped to grow my brand.
+And over time, I’ve become a better baker, a better recipe writer, a better photographer - all things that have helped to grow my brand.
 My ‘secret’ formula would simply be consistency and not giving up.

 How has the digital landscape changed since you started Sweetest Menu, and how have you adapted to those changes?